vincent-h-lee/sitemap-urls-test-action/README.md

 ![build and test workflow](https://github.com/github/docs/actions/workflows/test.yml/badge.svg)

-# Sitemap Urls Test Action
+# Sitemap URLs Test Action

 Test that each URL in your sitemap exists and loads with a success code.